• Skip to primary navigation

 • Granulated sugar: For a vegan version, use coconut sugar instead.

 • Eggs: It will give the French toast a golden color.
-They are not mixed with the milk, vanilla, and sugar as in most French toast custard recipes.
-Instead, they are used to have the soaked bread dipped into the beaten eggs before frying.
+They are not mixed with milk, vanilla, and sugar as in most French toast custard recipes.
+Instead, they are used to having the soaked bread dipped into the beaten eggs before frying.

 • Vegetable oil for frying: The best type is one with a mild flavor.
 Avoid Peanut oil among others with a strong flavor.